 It is not uncommon to think of a pet as one of the family and the thought of losing them, on top of the emotional turmoil of a breakup, can be overwhelming.

-According to the PDSA[i] 50% of UK adults own[ii] a pet.
-If 42% of marriages in England and Wales[iii] end in divorce, half of those breakups might include deciding who gets to keep the family pet.
-And this statistic ignores those couples that live with each other (and their beloved animal).
+According to recent statistics, more than 60% of people in the UK own a pet.
+If 42% of marriages end in divorce, half of those breakups might include deciding who gets custody of a pet dog.

 *This is not legal advice; it is intended to provide information of general interest about current legal issues.